 You released an album to considerable interest and acclaim last year (The Sunday Gift LP, on Black Acre), how did you get involved with that label?

-Black Acre and I connected on myspace about 3 years ago now, I was apparently on their shortlist of artist to pick up which was then encouraged by living DJ heroine Mary-Anne Hobbs after she played some of my material on her then Radio 1 experimental show, and things just come together nicely with me and the label, our relationship till this day has only grown stronger and i’m very happy with the works the label produce.
+Black Acre and I connected on myspace about 3 years ago now, I was apparently on their shortlist of artist to pick up which was then encouraged by living DJ heroine Mary-Anne Hobbs after she played some of my material on her then Radio 1 experimental show, and things just come together nicely with me and the label, our relationship till this day has only grown emer and i’m very happy with the works the label produce.

 The tracks had a wonderfully ‘free’ feel to their composition, moving outside the constraints of more traditional electronic grids and matrices – can you say anything about your working method?